PlayWithMagic/PlayWithMagic.org/doc/Home-Page.md

 ### User Interface Philosophy
 We'd like to build a user interface that even magicians can use.
 Magicians are an odd bunch.
 They categorically suffer from attention deficit disorder (unless they are practicing).
-They are not organized (except for loading packet tricks)... and they like to drink (a lot).
+They are not organized (except when setting the prop table)... and they like to drink (a lot).
 So, we have adopted a User Interface strategy called [The User is Drunk](https://www.youtube.com/watch?v=r2CbbBLVaPk).
 There is an excellent 5 minute video to get you started.
 The central ideas are:  Great UI isn't there (people don't realize it's there).
 Give users lots of guidance and say things twice.

 ### Application High-Level Design
 The model revolves around three central entities:
-  1. Routines (A single magic trick)
+  1. Routines (A single magic trick) and the materials for the routines
   2. Sets (An personalized, ordered collection of routines)
   3. Magicians/Users